-Office Calligraphy by Admin
+Office Calligraphy by Jessica Hodges

 I promise no more plugs for Sharpie! (after this post) If you think I get paid to blog about Sharpies, you’re wrong.
 I wish that sanford cut me an extra check for the devotion I have to the Sharpie brand but I really do toot their horn without pay.
 Anyways, to share a little personal information, I’m actually getting married next month and right now I’m waist deep in stuffing, addressing, and sending invitations.
 Who knew there were so many guidelines for sending invitations??

 Here’s the one that’s important.
 Hand written addresses on the envelopes are a must- they aren’t even optional.
 I’ve been told it’s almost offensive to even consider printing off labels and slapping them on.
 I’ve been lightly thinking about which pens we should use to address the envelopes and then I came across the perfect product : Sharpie Calligraphy Pens.

 I always expected anything with the word “calligraphy” in the product name would be way out of my price range.
 These are only 6 bucks!
 I went to Sharpie’s website to see if they had any tutorials on the product and sure enough, I was not disappointed.
 They provided a PDF that will help you practice writing Old English Letters!
 Click to Download it

 This weekend I will be addressing a million invitations and I’ll keep you updated as to how great I feel about the pen after using it extensively (all I’ve done so far is to scribble some cursive on a piece of scratch paper.)
 Have you tried it?
 Have any tips you can share?
 Thanks and have a great weekend!